ckex/usb-rubber/README.md

 ## Description
-learning DuckyScript so this repository will hold my payloads
+learning DuckyScript/powershell so this repository will hold my payloads

 | Payloads                                                                                                         | Description                                                                                       | Plug'n'Play | Author      |
 | :--------------------------------------------------------------------------------------------------------------- | :------------------------------------------------------------------------------------------------ | :-----------| :-----------|